Arwalk/zit/README.md

 # zit

-A data for bit-level parser.
+A parser for bit-level data.